-John Burchett is the Director of Public Policy for US States, Latin America and Canada for Google.
-He is responsible for Google’s state and local government affairs in the United States, Canada and Latin America.
+John Burchett is the Sr. Director of Public Policy and Community Affairs for Google Fiber, which is an internet service provider in 18 markets across the United States.
+Prior to this role he led the policy efforts for the U.S., Latin America and Canada for Google.
 He is based in Google’s Washington, DC office.
 Prior to joining Google in 2007, he was Chief of Staff to Governor Jennifer Granholm where he acted as the Chief Operating Officer for the State of Michigan.
 He has also served Governor Granholm as Director of Michigan’s Washington, DC Office, and as the Deputy Director of her Transition Team in 2002.

 Burchett received his J.D. from Harvard Law School and his B.A. from the University of Notre Dame.